Dysfunctional Family Holiday Survival Tips

 “If they start talking about embarrassing things I’ve done, I’m going to leave.”

 If your family treats you like a child, it’s easy to fall back into that role.
-Taking a friend can ground you to the present day and remind you that you’re an adult with choices.
-That may help you resist falling back into patterns of the past.
+Taking a friend can ground you to the present day and remind you you’re an adult with choices.
 Having an ally may help you feel more confident to walk away from poor treatment or to stand up to it.

-Also, some family members may not be as likely to be abusive or disrespectful if you have someone with you who cares about you.
-They may not want a “witness” or anyone who would confirm how devaluing their treatment is.
+Also, some family members may not be as likely to be abusive or disrespectful if you have someone with you.

 Make sure you have your own transportation and can leave anytime.

-Bethany and I no longer feel victimized by the people who supposedly love us and we choose to spend the holidays in ways that empower us.
+Bethany and I no longer feel victimized by the people who supposedly love us.
+We choose to spend the holidays in ways that empower us.
 We wish the same thing for you this year.
 Whether or not you have a supportive family, we hope you know you’re not alone this holiday season.
-Your Overcoming Sexual Abuse family is always here for you.
+Your Overcoming Sexual Abuse family is here for you.
 Happy Holidays!

-Now that you’ve heard our experiences and thoughts about this, we’d love to hear yours.
-Please comment below and don’t forget to subscribe to the comments so you can continue to participate in the ongoing discussion.
-If you would like to protect your privacy, you don’t have to use your real name.
+What is your holiday experience with your family?
+If you spend the holidays with your family, do you enjoy it or do you feel obligated?
+Please comment below and remember to subscribe to the comments so you can continue to participate in the discussion.
+You don’t have to use your real name.
 Email addresses are never made public.

 Related Posts: